nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 - A collection of Name/Value pairs, a function also counts as a value
 - If the value is a primitive, it's called a property.
 - If the value is a function, it's called a method.
-## The Global Environment and The Global Object
+## 3.The Global Environment and The Global Object
 **Global execution context** - the base execution context.
 It creates global object and special variable called `this`.
 In a browser `this` global object is `window`.

 ### Hoisting